 If your sleeping bag is on the ‘well used’ side and doesn’t seem to be as warm as it once was, you may need to give it a good wash.
 Over time the oils from your skin, together with moisture caught in the filling, can cause the stuffing to clump together which prevents it from ‘fluffing up’ to keep you insulated and warm.

-The filling in the sleeping bag needs to expand and puff up filling itself with air which will trap the warmth produced by the person inside.
-By washing your old sleeping bag, the clean filling will fluff up when used.
-This traps more warm air and increases the barrier between the person inside and the cold air outside.
+The filling in the sleeping bag needs to puff up and expand with air which then traps the body heat of the person sleeping inside.
+Washing your old sleeping bag will clean the filling and enable it to fluff up more effectively, thus trapping more warm air and increasing the insulation between the person inside the bag and the cold air outside.

 - Put your sleeping bag in a pillowcase to protect the thin outer material from tearing.

-- Using a front loader, wash your sleeping bag on a warm, gentle setting.
-(Remember to use Nikwax Down Wash if you have a down sleeping bag.)
+- Using a front loader, wash your sleeping bag on a warm, gentle cycle.
+(Remember to use Down Wash if you have a down sleeping bag.)